 Rob M., a systems administrator at Saint Tammany Parish Hospital, says, “The solution has provided flexibility by allowing an end user to remote in, log in, and get their VM.
 VDI session and have all the icons and applications they need to use and retain the same booking view regardless of location.”

-Check Point Harmony Endpoint is ranked 7th in Endpoint Protection for Business (EPP) with 48 reviews while Kaspersky Endpoint Security for Business is ranked 12th in Endpoint Protection for Business (EPP) with 70 reviews.
-Check Point Harmony Endpoint is rated 8.8, while Kaspersky Endpoint Security for Business is rated 8.2.
+Check Point Harmony Endpoint is ranked 9th in EPP (Endpoint Protection for Business) with 52 reviews while Kaspersky Endpoint Security for Business is ranked 13th in EPP (Endpoint Protection for Business) with 66 reviews.
+Check Point Harmony Endpoint is rated 8.6, while Kaspersky Endpoint Security for Business is rated 8.0.
 The top reviewer of Check Point Harmony Endpoint writes "Resilient by design, provides redundancy, and offers ongoing constant improvements".
-On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "A mature product offering good protection and very good features".
-Check Point Harmony Endpoint is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, CrowdStrike Falcon and Carbon Black CB Defense, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks and Carbon Black CB Defense.
+On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "It's reliable and secure, but the monitoring and notifications could be more detailed ".
+Check Point Harmony Endpoint is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, SentinelOne and CrowdStrike Falcon, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Sophos Intercept X, Fortinet FortiClient and Carbon Black CB Defense.
 See our Check Point Harmony Endpoint vs. Kaspersky Endpoint Security for Business report.